Check out my simple, easy matcha green tea latte recipe that I make every morning for the perfect healthy start to the day.

 After traveling to Japan and South Korea in 2019 and drinking the best matcha lattes I’ve had in my life, I went on a months-long journey to recreate what I had.

-I tried a few pre-made matcha powders (which I’m not a fan of) and some others — but I finally found the best matcha powder I’ve had on Amazon.
+I tried a few pre-made matcha powders (which I’m not a fan of) and some others — but I finally found the best matcha powder I’ve had.

 And I’ll be honest, their marketing makes me wish I’d started their company.
 I get the 8.8 ounce bag, which has up to 125 teaspoons full.
 I recommend you get the 1.06 ounce bag, which has 15 teaspoons, so you can try it.

 With 1 teaspoon of matcha powder, you can get up to 32-48mg of caffeine, which is about half a cup of coffee.

 First, I like to use lavender from my backyard as the base.
 I steep dried lavender leaves/flowers for at least 5 minutes in a small teapot that I bought in Japan.
 It works wonders.

 If you can’t get fresh lavender, you can buy dried lavender flowers, which will give it that strong lavender flavor.
 Make sure you’re not just getting lavender-flavored tea.
 But if you want, you can always use lavender syrup, as well.

 Pour a few ounces of the lavender tea into your cup.